godfried/sanlam-interview/EVALUATION.md

 #### JSON Serialization/Deserialization

-Switching to fastjson for SpringBoot's serialization/deserialization can also be considered, since fastjson is quite a bit faster than jackson (the default SpringBoot library).
+Switching to fastjson for SpringBoot's serialization/deserialization can also be considered since fastjson is quite a bit faster than jackson (the default SpringBoot library).

 #### Alternative Data Format

 This API will most likely be used for data exchange between different software services and therefore using a data serialization format with a strict, published API and schema would be more desirable than using JSON.
-For example, we could switch to using Protocol Buffers, Cap'n Proto or Flatbuffers.
-This also has the advantage that of smaller payloads and faster serialization/deserialization.
+For example, we could switch to using Protocol Buffers, Cap'n Proto, or Flatbuffers.
+This also has the advantage of smaller payloads and faster serialization/deserialization.

 ### Robustness